harikesh409/CRED/README.md

 # CRED
 Credit Card Management System

+## Team Members
-Back End developed by Harikesh Pallantla
+- Back End developed by Harikesh Pallantla
-Front End developed by Nitesh Tarani
+- Front End developed by Nitesh Tarani

 ## Introduction
 A one stop solution to manage all your credit cards.
 For each payment the user will be rewarded with exciting rewards.